hashicorp/consul/website/source/api/txn.html.md

   - `Session` `(string: "")` - Specifies a session.
 See the table below for more information.

+  - `Namespace` `(string: "")` - **(Enterprise Only)** Specifies the namespace to create the KV data If not provided, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+Added in Consul 1.7.0.

 - `Node` operations have the following fields:

   - `Verb` `(string: <required>)` - Specifies the type of operation to perform.